mblackgeo/flask-cognito-jwt-example/README.md

 - [x] CORS
 - [X] Serverless deployment with [AWS CDK](https://aws.amazon.com/cdk/)
+- [ ] Logout route should also hit the revoke Cognito endpoint
 - [ ] Handle JWT authenticated routes in local development (i.e. no Cognito)
 - [ ] Populate parameters from SSM at runtime rather than deploy time